SciMed/style-guide/README.md

   * [Example](samples/js/initializers.md)
 * Use `getUTCDay()` over `getDay()` to prevent surprises due to time zones.
 * Consider [RIP.js](https://gitlab.com/scimedsolutions/refresh_in_place) when your JS needs would be served by refreshing parts of the page
+* Avoid writing inline JavaScript in your HTML

 ## Modern JavaScript
 All new apps should: